rjoberon/dsat/README.md

 web-based services appearing only a couple of years later).
 The data was stored in a proprietary file format and thus can only be used with the original Windows programs.
-Since this is not sustainable, this project seeks to reverse-engineer the file format for D-Sat 1 and develop tools to access the contained data (coordinates, images, etc.).
+Since this is not sustainable, this project seeks to reverse-engineer the file format of D-Sat 1 and develop tools to access the contained data (coordinates, images, etc.).